USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch08_input_files.md

 -   INTERCEPT_lg: logarithmic equation parameter for estimating NO emissions from hourly flash counts
 -   ICCG_SUM (unitless): Ratio of intercloud to cloud-to-ground flashes during the summer season
 -   ICCG_WIN (unitless): Ratio of intercloud to cloud-to-ground flashes during the winter season
--   OCNMASK (unitless): Land/water mask to remove spurious flashes over the ocean.
+-   OCNMASK (unitless): Land/water mask to remove spurious flashes over the ocean

 <a id=nldn_strikes></a>
 ### NLDN_STRIKES: Hourly observed lightning strikes